Whitefish Point Bird Observatory: Features

 The American Bird Conservancy designated Whitefish Point a Globally Important Bird Area.
 Whitefish Point's land and water features create a natural corridor that funnels thousands of birds during spring and fall migrations, providing unique opportunities for research, education, and conservation programs.
 Golden eagles, peregrine falcons, merlins, boreal owls, great gray owls, red-throated loons, red-necked grebes, scoters, and jaegers (also known as skuas) are just some of the birds that can be seen during migration.

 Thousands of birds use Whitefish Point as critical stopover habitat to replenish energy reserves before venturing across Lake Superior during spring and fall migrations.
 A WPBO study found the highest density of migrant landbirds within 1.5 km of Whitefish Point, with higher densities along the shore than at inland locations.

 The federally endangered piping plover returned annually at Whitefish Point for the first time in twenty three years when a pair of nesting plovers fledged three chicks at Whitefish Point in 2009.
 By 2012, three piping plover nests were confirmed at Whitefish Point.
 The sparsely vegetated, sand-cobblestone beaches at Whitefish are ideal breeding grounds for the piping plover.
-The U.S. Fish and Wildlife Service designated approximately 2.5 km of Whitefish Point shoreline as critical habitat for the bird, giving it protection under the Federal Endangered Species Act at Whitefish Point.
+The US Fish and Wildlife Service designated approximately 2.5 km of Whitefish Point shoreline as critical habitat for the bird, giving it protection under the Federal Endangered Species Act at Whitefish Point.